 As the name suggests, equity mutual funds invest in equity shares of companies.
-If a mutual fund invests at least 65% of its portfolio in equity instruments then it will be categorised as an equity mutual fund.
+If a mutual fund invests at least 65% of its portfolio in equity instruments, then it will be categorized as an equity mutual fund.

 - Small-Cap Funds

 - Mid-Cap Funds

 Debt mutual funds invest in fixed-income instruments, money markets, debts, treasury bills, government bonds, etc. Any mutual fund with more than 65% of investment in debt instruments is categorized as a debt mutual fund.

 Since a debt fund comprises fixed-income instruments, it is good for risk-averse investors.
 The performance of the fund is not much impacted by the movement of the market.
 Some debt funds are:

 - Income Funds

 Some funds invest in both equity and debt instruments almost equally.
 Such are called balanced mutual funds.
 The portfolio of such funds is very diverse, and it balances the risk-to-reward ratio.